Watch the Open Innovation Competition 2020 launch event.

-The theme for this year's Open Innovation Competition is ‘waste and the circular economy’.
+The theme for the 2020 Open Innovation Competition was ‘waste and the circular economy’.

-From 21 May to 3 July 2020 we invite the community to solve the issue of eliminating excessive waste within the City of Melbourne.
+From 21 May to 3 July 2020 we invited the community to solve the issue of eliminating excessive waste within the City of Melbourne.

 It is estimated that close to 800,000 tonnes of waste is created within the City of Melbourne boundary every year, some of which is recycled, most of which goes to landfill.